-On your first visit, you will be “voice placed”; you will be asked to sing some scales or a song that you already know, most often “Happy Birthday”.
+On your second evening with us, you will be “voice placed” by the director.
+You will be asked to sing some scales to determine your vocal range, or perhaps sing a song that you already know, like “Happy Birthday”.
 After discussing the qualities of your voice and your musical experience the director will recommend a part suited to your voice.

 No. About half of our singers read music.
 Most of us rely primarily on online music files or learning CDs to learn new pieces and when practicing on our own.

 In addition to weekly rehearsals, throughout the year there will likely be two Saturday coaching sessions.
 We perform for local events at various times during the year as opportunity arises.